isaac-maya/essays/content/posts/drafts/rethinking-qa-metrics.md

 **Slide 1: Introduction**
 Title: "Beyond the Numbers: Rethinking QA Metrics"
 Description: "An introduction to the concept of focusing on quality-oriented metrics in software QA, emphasizing the limitations of a purely quantitative approach."
+Slide 1: Introduction
+Title: "Quality Over Quantity: Rethinking QA Metrics" Brief Description: "Discover how a focus on quality, not quantity, can enhance your QA process and prevent team burnout."

 **Slide 2: The Shortcomings of Basic Metrics**
 Title: "The Myth of Numerical Superiority"